centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 DANews was collected as a part of the HOPE project, examining news coverage during the COVID-19 pandemic.
 The purpose was to train a model to understand how the novelty and resonance imprint of COVID-19 as a case of crisis compared to non-crises news imprints.

-The preprocessed dataset was created with the purpose of pre-training Danish language models.
+The preprocessed dataset was created with the purpose of pre-training Danish language models used for the abovementioned purpose.
 It was created by a team of researchers at the Center for Humanities Computing Aarhus ([CHCAA](https://chcaa.io/#/))  using a codebase jointly developed with partners from academia and industry, including KMD, Ekstra Bladet, Bristol University and Deepdivr.
 For more on collaborators on this